apePetrus/metal-repo/README.md

 # metal-repo

-A repository to log metal albuns, rate songs, comment reviews and keep track of your personal metal taste.
+A repository to log metal albums, rate songs, comment reviews and keep track of your personal metal taste.

 ## To-do

 - Connect to [Metal-API](https://metal-api.dev/index.html)
 - List bands and albuns
 - Add albuns to a "Listened to" list